aws-quickstart/quickstart-amazon-eks-cluster-resource-provider/docs/README.md

 #### EncryptionConfig

-The encryption configuration for the cluster.
+Encryption configuration for the cluster.

 _Required_: No